-The structure of relations of the controlling entity EP Investment S. à r.l. and the groups of controlled entities controlled by this controlling entity is presented in Annex 1 to the Report.
-The Annex, therefore, does not contain the complete ownership structure of EP Investment S. à.r.l., nor does it list the shareholders holding non-controlling interests.
+The structure of relations of the controlling entity EP Investment S.àr.I. and the groups of controlled entities controlled by this controlling entity is presented in Annex 1 to the Report.
+The Annex, therefore, does not contain the complete ownership structure of EP Investment S. à.r.I., nor does it list the shareholders holding non-controlling interests.